Boehringer to settle lawsuits against blockbuster drug for $650 million

 Pradaxa belongs to a promising new class of medicines designed to replace decades-old warfarin in preventing strokes in patients suffering from atrial fibrillation, a form of irregular heartbeat common among the elderly.

-The drug, which competes with Bayer AG BAYGn.DE and Johnson & Johnson’s JNJ.N Xarelto as well as Bristol Myers-Squibb Co BMY.N and Pfizer Inc’s PFE.N Eliquis, had annual sales of about 1.2 billion euros ($1.63 billion) in 2013.
+The drug, which competes with Bayer and Johnson & Johnson’s Xarelto as well as Bristol Myers-Squibb and Pfizer’s Eliquis, saw annual sales of about 1.2 billion euros ($1.63 billion) in 2013.